Elections

 Step 3: Collect Signatures

-In reference to Form SEL 121, candidates must obtain a minimum of 20 signatures from registered voters who reside within Molalla City limits.
+In reference to Form SEL121(PDF, 662KB), candidates must obtain a minimum of 20 signatures from registered voters who reside within Molalla City limits.

 Step 4: Submit Signature Pages for Verification